Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Consult With A Lawyer Today

 A conviction for amphetamine distribution, like other federal drug crimes, has serious consequences.
 To assure that you receive a vigorous defense, you need a law firm that has a reputation for excellence in its handling of federal drug charges.
-Call Hamilton, Hull & Byrd to discuss your case with a federal criminal defense lawyer.
+Call Texas Criminal Defense Group to discuss your case with a federal criminal defense lawyer.